 Blueprint For A Better Body

-Building a defined, muscular physique is the byproduct of having perfect genetics by the average person’s expectations.
+Building a defined, muscular physique is the byproduct of having perfect genetics, according to the average person’s expectations.

-Building muscle is a simple concept to understand, but the advice we receive from mainstream fitness magazines and novice weightlifters often sends people on the wrong path.
+Building muscle is a simple concept, but the advice we receive from mainstream fitness magazines and novice weightlifters often sends people down the wrong path.

 What misguides the sport of bodybuilding often is the finger-pointing about steroid usage or photoshopped photos of popular bodybuilders found online.